 Dekens, B.H.J. and Wilmanns, P. and Bekooij, M.J.G. and Smit, G.J.M.

-Low-cost Guaranteed-Throughput dual-ring communication infrastructure for heterogeneous MPSoCs.
+Low-cost guaranteed-throughput communication ring for real-time streaming MPSoCs.

 Full text available as:

 PDF - Univ. of Twente only